mj1306/Brain_Tumor_Detection_CNN/README.md

 ## Dataset

 For the purpose of this project, I am using the BRATS 2020 dataset containing:
-- Muti-modal MRI scans: T1, T1ce, T2, and FLAIR
+- Muti-modal MRI scans: T1, T1ce, T2, and FLAIR,
-- Ground truth (y) segmentation masks
+- Ground truth (y) segmentation masks.

 Each subject contains 3D volumes of shape (240,240,155) - 240 X 240 height and widh, 155 slices per modality.

 ## Data Preprocessing